 There will be no charge if You update the Delivery Address for Your Parcel before You have paid for the Shipping to the Delivery Address.
 You will have another opportunity to update Your delivery details once Your parcel arrives in Australia and shows up in Your Australia Post My Deliveries account.
 There will be no charge for this.

 Australia Post reserves the right to amend our Charges, including the method of calculating any Charges.
 If we do this, we will clearly describe the new charges on the ShopMate Website.

 Charges and Payments

 You will pay us all Charges relating to the Services provided in respect of Your Parcels.
-All Charges must be paid in Australian dollars using the ShopMate website and are non-refundable.
+All Charges must be paid in Australian dollars using the ShopMate website.
 No other form or method of payment will be accepted.
-We will not Ship your Parcel until all Charges in respect of that Parcel have been paid in full.
+We will not Ship Your Parcel until all Charges in respect of that Parcel have been paid in full.

 Taxes and duties